snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/aem-sites-cloud-coonector.md

 **Access permissions**

-Currently only published webpages from your AEM Sites will be indexed.
-All data indexed using the Adobe Experience Manager Sites connector will be visible to all Microsoft 365 users in your tenant, from Microsoft Search or Copilot.
+Currently only published webpages from your AEM Sites are indexed.
+All data indexed using the Adobe Experience Manager Sites connector is visible to all Microsoft 365 users in your tenant, from Microsoft Search or Copilot.

 ### Content